Learning Generalized Diffusions using an Energetic Variational Approach: Numerical Examples

 \section{Numerical Examples}

-In this section, we will investigate the performance of the three learning frameworks proposed in the previous section (i.e., the density-based method and the SDE particle-based method) under different settings.
+In this section, we will investigate the performance of the learning framework proposed in the previous section using both density data and particle data from SDE simulations under different settings.
 Furthermore, we will explore the impacts of data quality and quantity on the learning results.

-For all examples, we use a constant weighting function $\lambda\equiv 1$ in the loss functions \eqref{eqn:loss_density} and \eqref{eqn:loss_particle2density}.
-For training, we employ a fully-connected neural network with one hidden layer and 32 nodes per layer.
-The activation function is {\bf Tanh()}, and we use {\bf Adam} as the optimizer with a learning rate $5\times 10^{-4}$.
-The neural network is trained for $20000$ epochs with the batch size 5 (20 groups data) in most of the examples, unless otherwise specified.
-In the particle-to-density case, we generate $5\times 10^4$ samples as training data when using the particle-to-density method.
+we consider the SDE~\eqref{eqn:generalized_diff}, i.e. where the drift term $\bm a$ satisfies the fluctuation-dissipation theorem $\bm a =-\frac{1}{2}\sigma^2\nabla\psi$ and the stochastic integral is interpreted as backward It\^{o} integral.
+Our goal is to identify the potential function $\psi$ or the noise intensity $\sigma^2$.
+The ground truth potential function $\psi$ and the noise intensity $\sigma^2$ will be specified in each example.
+It should be noted that the learned potential function can be shifted by a constant, as adding a constant to the potential function does not affect the system’s evolution.

-In what follows, we consider the SDE~\eqref{eqn:generalized_diff}, i.e. $d\bm X_t=\bm a(\bm X_t)dt+\sigma(\bm X_t)dW_t$, where the drift term $\bm a$ satisfies the fluctuation-dissipation theorem $\bm a =-\frac{1}{2}\sigma^2\nabla\psi$.
-Our goal is to identify the potential function $\psi$ or the noise intensity $\sigma^2$ and the ground truth potential function $\psi$ and noise intensity $\sigma^2$ will be specified in each example.
-It should be noted that the learned potential function can be shifted in the $y$-direction, as adding a constant to the potential function does not affect the system’s evolution.
+In all the examples, we use a constant weighting function $\lambda\equiv 1$ in the loss functions \eqref{eqn:loss_density} and \eqref{eqn:loss_particle2density}.
+For training, we employ a fully-connected neural network with one hidden layer and 32 nodes per layer to approximate the unknown potential $\psi$ for noise intensity $\sigma^2$.
+The activation function is {\bf tanh()}, and we use the {\bf Adam} optimizer with an initial learning rate of $5\times 10^{-4}$ in all examples.
+The learning rate is decayed by a factor of 0.9 every 2,000 epochs.
+The neural network is trained for 50,000 epochs with the batch size 5 in most of the examples, unless otherwise specified.